AdrianKen/DSGM/README.md

 - Responsible for check the inventory
 - Responsible for clean up the dining area

+#### January 2020 - August 2020
+##### "Kopi Buat Kamu" Coffee Shop (Barista)
+- Responsible to make orders for customer
+- Responsible to record daily sales
+- Responsible for check the inventory

 ## Full Time:
+#### June 2021 - August 2024
+##### PT.
+Riau Andalan Pulp and Paper (Logistic Planner)
+- Responsible for planning the container needs from warehouses
+- Responsible for planning and monitoring domestic inland trucking
+- Responsible for troubleshooting the issue related to the container supply
+- Responsible for monitoring daily and monthly department KPI

 #### September 2020 - May 2021
 ##### CV.
 Best Offset (Digital Marketing)
 - Responsible to canvas the new customer